GoogleCloudPlatform/k8s-config-connector/scripts/generate-google3-docs/resource-reference/generated/resource-docs/compute/computetargethttpsproxy.md

             <p><code class="apitype">object</code></p>
             <p>{% verbatim %}URLs to certificate manager certificate resources that are used to authenticate connections between users and the load balancer.
 Currently, you may specify up to 15 certificates.
-Certificate manager certificates do not apply when the load balancing scheme is set to INTERNAL_SELF_MANAGED. sslCertificates and certificateManagerCertificates fields can not be defined together.{% endverbatim %}</p>
+Certificate manager certificates do not apply when the load balancing scheme is set to INTERNAL_SELF_MANAGED. sslCertificates and certificateManagerCertificates fields cannot be defined together.{% endverbatim %}</p>
         </td>
     </tr>
     <tr>